hackforla/website/github-actions/trigger-issue/add-missing-labels-to-issues/preliminary-update.md

 <!-- Template for a user to add their availability, and the estimated time for completion of the issue they have taken up-->

-Hi ${issuecreator}, thank you for taking up this issue!
+Hi ${issueCreator}, thank you for taking up this issue!
 Hfla appreciates you :)

 Do let fellow developers know about your:-
 i.
 Availability